Enjoying Fresh Salsa

 - 1/2 teaspoon ground black pepper

-COMBINE the jalapeno pepper, tomatoes, green bell pepper, onion, garlic, cilantro, lime juice, cider vinegar, oregano, cumin, salt, and pepper in a food processor or blender.
+- COMBINE the jalapeno pepper, tomatoes, green bell pepper, onion, garlic, cilantro, lime juice, cider vinegar, oregano, paprika or chipotle powder (if using), cumin, salt, and pepper in a food processor or blender.

 - PULSE/BLEND until all ingredients are combined but still chunky.
 SERVE.